AdobeDocs/analytics.en/help/implement/vars/config-vars/cookiedomainperiods.md

 Set this field to `3` only on domains containing a period in its suffix.
 Otherwise this field can be left blank.

-## s.cookieDomainPeriods in AppMeasurement and the Analytics extension custom code editor
+## Cookie omain periods in code AppMeasurement and the Analytics extension custom code editor

+You can set the `cookieDomainPeriods` variable in the AppMeasurement Javascript library or in the custom code editor of the Analytics extension.

 The `cookieDomainPeriods` variable is a string that is typically set to `"3"`, only on domains that contain a period in its suffix.
 Its default value is `"2"`, which accommodates most domains.